 In addition, Tianying Jiuzhou and Yifeng Lianhe are able to use certain of Phoenix TV Group's logos pursuant to the Old Trademark License Agreement and the New Trademark License Agreements.
 We believe that our use of these logos helps to affiliate us with the brand of Phoenix TV Group, which helps to enhance our own brand.
-Different from the Old Trademark License Agreement, however, the New Trademark License Agreements no longer allow us to use the double-phoenix logo of Phoenix TV Group on a stand-alone basis and increased the annual license fee payable to Phoenix TV Group from a total of US\$10,000 to the greater of 2% of the annual revenues of Tianying Jiuzhou or Yifeng Lianhe (as the case may be) or US\$100,000 for each company.
-Tianying Jiuzhou and Yifeng Lianhe had total annual revenues of RMB231.2 million (US\$35.4 million) in 2020 in accordance with U.S. GAAP, which meant that the annual license fee payable to Phoenix TV Group was RMB4.3 million (US\$0.6 million) in 2020.
+The New Trademark License Agreements extended the license term and covered additional trademarks registered in various classes containing the double-phoenix logo together with the Chinese or English words of "Phoenix New Media" or "ifeng" and other variations, while retained the clause of the annual license fee payable to Phoenix TV Group from a total of US\$10,000 to the greater of 2% of the annual revenues of Tianying Jiuzhou or Yifeng Lianhe (as the case may be) or US\$100,000 for each company.
+Tianying Jiuzhou and Yifeng Lianhe had total annual revenues of RMB213.4 million (US\$33.5 million) in 2021 in accordance with U.S. GAAP, which meant that the annual license fee payable to Phoenix TV Group was RMB4.3 million (US\$0.7 million) in 2021.
 See "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions-Agreements and Transactions with Phoenix TV and Certain of its Subsidiaries" for more information about the terms of the New Trademark License Agreements.
+Major Shareholders and Related Party Transactions-Agreements and Transactions with Phoenix TV and Certain of its Subsidiaries" for more information about the terms of the New Trademark License Agreements.